Hashim Jalilul Alam Aqamaddin: 1905–1906 Supplementary Treaty

-After Brunei signed the Supplementary Agreement of 1905/1906, which made the sultanate a British shade, it was deemed of interest that they should have their own national flag like other countries.
-Design proposals were made and eventually agreed upon that the design of the flag would be based on the yellow and the irregular colors of white and black.
-All of these colors have their own symbolic meanings, yellow being the symbol for the Sultan, white being the symbol for the Pengiran Bendahara, and black being the symbol for the Pengiran Pemancha.
+After Brunei signed the treaty, which made the sultanate a British shade, it was deemed of interest that they should have their own national flag like other countries.
+Design proposals were made and eventually agreed upon that the design of the flag would be based on the yellow and the irregular colours of white and black.
+All of these colours have their own symbolic meanings, yellow being the symbol for the Sultan, white being the symbol for the Pengiran Bendahara, and black being the symbol for the Pengiran Pemancha.